PhilipNaudus/simple_site-gh-pages/pages/post_imperial/the_woman_warrior.md

 layout: post
 title: The Woman Warrior (1976)
 description: This novel included the first rendition of Mulan&rsquo;s story which achieved widespread attention in the English-speaking world.
 image: the_woman_warrior_cover.jpg
 alt: The cover of the original 1976 printing of The Woman Warrior.
-Copyright &copy;1976.
+Copyright &copy;1976 Alfred A. Knopf, Inc.
 imageType: float
 num: 4
 -+-+-